mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 2.7 Files
-* Header files should use `.h` and source files `.cpp`.
+* Header files should use `.h` and source files `.cpp`
-* File names should be written only using lower case characters, numbers and underscores to separate words.
+* File names should be written only using lower case characters, numbers and underscores to separate words
-* Files definining types should have the same name as the type.
+* Files definining types should have the same name as the type

 Example `fusion_object.h`
 ```C++